Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Methods

+We use LLMs to scale our repurposing and content annotations for two reasons: (1) estimating repurposing across all Social Blade channels and (2) testing for content differences across samples.
+In the former case, we can use false positives/negatives to directly correct our estimate.
+For the latter, we employ a regression model.
+However, directly using LLM-generated labels in downstream regressions can introduce measurement error—mismatch between predicted and true labels~\cite{egami2023using}.
+Information on how to access the prompts is discussed in Appendix~\ref{apx:sup_materials}.

+To correct for this measurement error, Egami et al. introduce a framework for statistically valid inference with LLMs: Design-based Supervised Learning (DSL)~\cite{egami2023using}.
+The process involves: (1) predicting labels with an LLM, (2) sampling a subset for expert annotation, and (3) combining predictions and gold-standard labels in DSL regression.
+This method requires that expert-coded samples have known, non-zero sampling probabilities.
+This approach allows us to use mall-scale qualitative annotations with large-scale LLM predictions, using the latter as ``surrogate'' classifiers.

+We annotated our data using \texttt{gpt-4o-2024-11-20} (state-of-the-art at the time of writing) with temperature zero and top $p$ of one.
+We created LLM prompts based on our final codebooks and definitions following best practices suggested by Ziems et al.~\cite{ziems2024can}.
+Although there is still a lack of consensus on the optimal parameter choice for LLMs, recent work recognizes these parameters as the current standard~\cite{renze2024effect}.
+We validate our labels by comparing against expert annotations (also called ``gold-standard labels'') and describe the framework we employ to obtain statistically valid estimates using these annotations.

+\textbf{Repurposing Labels.} Using a prompt based on our repurposing definition, we annotated the Fameswap and Social Blade channels that we collected.
+We create a gold-standard dataset composed of a random 10\% subsample of human annotated channels for each sample.
+In our Social Blade sample, this annotation allows us to directly estimate the total set of repurposed channels between January and March 2025, using the false positive/negatives rates to derive a 95\% confidence interval.
+We present the results of this estimation in \S~\ref{subsec:prevalence}.

-We feed the LLM up to 50K tokens per channel, combining the channel description with video titles and descriptions.
+\textbf{Content Labels.} Similarly, using a prompt based on the annotation codebook we developed, we annotated three samples: repurposed Fameswap channels, repurposed Social Blade channels, and a random sample of non-repurposed Social Blade channels which we will use as a control group.
+For each channel, we provide the LLM with up to 50K tokens per channel, combining the channel description with video titles and descriptions.
 Most channels fit this limit.
 If a channel exceeds it, we (i) de-duplicate strings with $>$ 0.9 edit similarity to capture more diverse content, then (ii) randomly sample the remaining text until the total is $\leq$50K tokens.
 We do this to capture a greater diversity of information, given that some channels post many videos with the same or similar titles.
-We cap input at 50K (well below GPT-4o’s 128 K window) because longer contexts seem to degrade classification accuracy~\cite{li2024long-context}.
+We cap input at 50K (well below GPT-4o's 128 K window) because longer contexts seem to degrade classification accuracy~\cite{li2024long-context}.